Buzz Aldrin: Apollo program

 Lovell and Aldrin were assigned to an Apollo crew with Neil Armstrong as commander, Lovell as command module pilot (CMP), and Aldrin as lunar module pilot (LMP).
 Their assignment as the backup crew of Apollo 9 was announced on November 20, 1967.
-Due to design and manufacturing delays in the lunar module (LM), Apollo 8 and Apollo 9 swapped prime and backup crews, and Armstrong's crew became the backup for Apollo 8.
+Due to design and manufacturing delays in the Apollo Lunar Module (LM), Apollo 8 and Apollo 9 swapped prime and backup crews, and Armstrong's crew became the backup for Apollo 8.
 Under the normal crew rotation scheme, Armstrong was expected to command Apollo 11.

 Aldrin photographs a geological specimen while Neil Armstrong looks on.

 Michael Collins, the CMP on the Apollo 8 prime crew, required surgery to remove a bone spur on his spine.
 Lovell took his place on the Apollo 8 crew.
 When Collins recovered he joined Armstrong's crew as CMP.
 In the meantime, Fred Haise filled in as backup LMP, and Aldrin as backup CMP for Apollo 8.
 While the CMP usually occupied the center couch on launch, Aldrin occupied it rather than Collins, as he had already been trained to operate its console on liftoff before Collins arrived.

 Apollo 11 was the second American space mission made up entirely of astronauts who had already flown in space, the first being Apollo 10.
 The next would not be flown until STS-26 in 1988.
 Deke Slayton, who was responsible for astronaut flight assignments, gave Armstrong the option to replace Aldrin with Lovell, since some thought Aldrin was difficult to work with.
 Armstrong thought it over for a day before declining.
 He had no issues working with Aldrin, and thought Lovell deserved his own command.

-Early versions of the EVA checklist had the lunar module pilot as the first to step onto the lunar surface.
+Early versions of the EVA checklist had the Lunar Module pilot as the first to step onto the lunar surface.
 However, when Aldrin learned that this might be amended, he lobbied within NASA for the original procedure to be followed.
 Multiple factors contributed to the final decision, including the physical positioning of the astronauts within the compact lunar lander, which made it easier for Armstrong to be the first to exit the spacecraft.
 Furthermore, there was little support for Aldrin's views among senior astronauts who would command later Apollo missions.
 Collins has commented that he thought Aldrin "resents not being first on the Moon more than he appreciates being second".

 Aldrin and Armstrong did not have time to perform much geological training.
 The first lunar landing focused more on landing on the Moon and making it safely back to Earth than the scientific aspects of the mission.
 The duo was briefed by NASA and USGS geologists.
 They made one geological field trip to West Texas.
 The press followed them, and a helicopter made it hard for Aldrin and Armstrong to hear their instructor.